R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 Virtualization software: Oracle VM VirtualBox v7.0.8

 **NOTES**:
-- User throughout this file is `rtorrent`.
+- User login throughout this file is `rtorrent`.
-- Any other filename, password, or such marked with a (§) can and should be adapted to the user's personal preferences.
+- Any other filename, password, or such marked with a (§) can and **should** be adapted to the user's personal preferences.
 - A text file with user, root, and partition passwords should be kept at hand.

 ---